dustinpfister/blog_posts/_posts/lodash_xor.md

 This is still not all of the code that might be used in some cases as I did not copy over all the internal methods that are used in the various other internal methods that the lodash baseXor method uses.
 I did not take the time to make my own stand alone vanilla javaScript xor method for this post, but the basic idea that I started with is there in the baseXor method that I started out with in my attempt with two nested while loops.

 I might get around to updating this post with a stand alone vanilla javaScript method that is just the core of what is going on here, but for now this is one where I might just use lodash and move on when and if i am in a situation in  which I need an xor method like this.

+## 3 - Conclusion

+That is it for now when in comes to the lodash xor method, as well as many other related lodash and native javaScript features in this post at least.
+If you enjoyed reading this post there is checking out my main post on lodash, or looking into what I have wrote with respect to the many other lodash posts I have written over the years.